Self-confessed Chinese spy spills secrets in Australia

 In Hong Kong, calls to the China Innovation Investment Limited office went unanswered Saturday.
 The company was identified by Wang as a front for Chinese intelligence operations in the city.

-According to its website, CIIL is an investment holding company incorporated in Cayman Islands in February 2002 and listed on Hong Kong’s stock exchange in August the same year.
-It has investments in several companies in Hong Kong and China involved in energy storage products, lightning products, energy saving and media terminals.
+According to its website, CIIL is an investment holding company incorporated in the Cayman Islands in February 2002 and listed on Hong Kong’s stock exchange in August the same year.
+It has investments in several companies in Hong Kong and China that are involved in energy storage products, lightning products, energy saving and media terminals.

 Resource-rich Australia relies on China for one-third of its export earnings, but relations have been frosty for some time.